UmSenhorQualquer/pyforms/tutorials/1.SimpleExamples/SimpleExample6/README.md

 # Simple example 5

-On this example we show you how to define the a Popup Menu for a Control.
+This example shows you how to implement a Popup Menu for a Control.

 ```python
 self._fullname.addPopupSubMenuOption('Path',